-We want your hospital admission to run smoothly, so before your planned admission date please register your details with us or telephone: 1800 442 622 (9am – 5pm Monday to Friday)
+We want your hospital admission to run smoothly, so before your planned admission date please call 1800 442 622 (9am – 5pm Monday to Friday)

 Registering your online booking should only take approximately 20 – 30 minutes.
 If you have any questions please do not hesitate to contact us on (07) 3834 4444.